htoonyinyiwin/Microservice-Terraform-AWS/README.md

 Future Proof
 ------------
-Will harden the security of infra using ACL, AWS Inspector Will integrate Terraform with GitHub Action cI-CD
+Will harden the security of infra using ACL, AWS Inspector

+Will integrate Terraform with GitHub Action CI-CD